kcobos/SIGA-Cloud/README.md

 All tasks are written in [taskfile.yml](./Taskfile.yml).
 Tasks are:

-- syntax: for checking sources syntax
+- syntax: for checking sources syntax.
+- test: for testing all project.
+See [tests](#test-files).
+- installdeps: Install project dependencies.
+See [dependencies](go.mod).

 ## Tests (CC HITO 2)